Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 ## Your Day 6 Action Plan

 ### BEFORE Day 6 Starts (Saturday 0:00 Server Time):
-- [ ] Decide your strategy: Aggressive, Defensive, or Learning to Hunt
+- [ ] Decide your strategy: Active Hunting, Shield with Reinforcement, or Full Shield
+- [ ] **Buy 8-hour shields if hunting** (for ALL power levels!)
+- [ ] Buy 24-hour shields only if using Strategy 2 or 3
-- [ ] Check your healing speedups (do you have enough?)
+- [ ] Check your healing speedups (do you have enough if hunting?)
 - [ ] Check your gas supply (needed for HQ attacks)
-- [ ] Buy 8-hour shields for hunting (recommended for most players)
-- [ ] Buy 24-hour shields only if staying fully defensive
 - [ ] Coordinate with alliance in chat
 - [ ] Position troops appropriately
-- [ ] **Shield before going offline!**
+- [ ] **Plan to shield when offline - critical for all hunters!**

 ### STARTING Day 6 (Saturday 0:00):

-**If Aggressive Hunting:**
+**If Active Hunting (Strategy 1 - All Power Levels):**
+1. **Activate 8-hour shield first** - protect your base
-1. Scout enemy alliance members (find weaker targets)
+2. Scout enemy alliance members (find appropriate targets for your power)
-2. Coordinate with alliance for mass attacks
-3. Use TvT combat for safer engagements (no gas cost)
-4. **Use 8-hour shields when going offline** (not 24-hour!)
-5. Go online → hunt for 1-2 hours → shield when done
+3. Go online, hunt for 1-2 hours
+4. **Shield again when done or going offline**
+5. Strong players: Use TvT or HQ attacks
+6. Medium/weak players: Target farm accounts and weaker enemies
-6. Keep healing speedups ready
+7. Keep healing speedups ready
-7. Balance points with looting opportunities
+8. Balance points with looting opportunities

-**If Learning to Hunt (Newer Players):**
-1. **Shield when offline, hunt when online**
-2. Scout farm accounts and very weak enemies
-3. Start with 3-5 attacks to learn mechanics
-4. Track your wins/losses and loot gained
-5. Use 8-hour shields between hunting sessions
-6. Learn from every battle (win or lose!)
-7. Focus on targets 30-50% of your power

-**If Defensive (Reinforcement Only):**
+9. Repeat cycle: Online → Hunt → Shield

+**If Shield with Reinforcement (Strategy 2 - Passive):**
-1. Activate 24-hour shield
+1. Activate 24-hour shield immediately
 2. Join strong alliance member's HQ as reinforcement
 3. Earn passive points when they get attacked
 4. Stay protected while contributing
-5. Use this only if truly unable to hunt
+5. No need to be actively online

+**If Full Shield (Strategy 3 - Conservation):**
+1. Activate 24-hour shield immediately
+2. Stay shielded all day
+3. Don't participate in any combat
+4. Save all resources for next week
+5. Accept minimal/zero rewards

 ## What NOT to Do on Day 6